-a.
-He or she is deemed to have consented to tests under the implied consent law;

-b.
-If testing is refused, the person's operating privilege will be revoked;

-c.
-If one or more tests are taken and the results of any test indicate that the person has a prohibited alcohol concentration, the person will be subject to penalties and the person's operating privilege will be suspended under the administrative suspension law (discussed in Part IV, below); and d.
+- a.
+He or she is deemed to have consented to tests under the implied consent law. - b.
+If testing is refused: (i) a motor vehicle owned by the person may be immobilized, seized and forfeited or equipped with an ignition interlock device if the person has two or more prior suspensions, revocations or convictions within a 10-year period; and (ii) the person's operating privilege will be revoked under the Implied Consent Law. - c.
+If one or more tests are taken and the results of any test indicate that the person has a prohibited alcohol concentration: (i) the person will be subject to penalties; (ii) the person's operating privilege will be suspended under the administrative suspension law (discussed in Part IV, below); and (iii) a motor vehicle owned by the person may be immobilized, seized and forfeited or equipped with an ignition interlock device if the person has two or more prior convictions, suspensions or revocations within a 10-year period. - d.
 After submitting to testing, the person tested has the right to have an additional test made by a person of his or her own choosing.